KSDaemon/WampAPI-Specification/spec/specification.md

 #### URIs Object

-Holds the WAMP URIs of topics and RPCs and their operations.
+Holds the WAMP URIs of topics and RPCs and their actions.
 The URIs MAY be empty, due to [Access Control List (ACL) constraints](#security-Filtering).

-##### Patterned URI components
+##### Patterned URI Actions

-WAMP URI may include parameterized components based on [WAMP Uri Templating](#WAMP-Uri-Templating).
+WAMP URI Action may include parameterized URI components based on [WAMP Uri Templating](#WAMP-Uri-Templating).
 When matching URIs, concrete (non-templated) components would be matched before their templated counterparts.
 Templated components with the same hierarchy but different templated names MUST NOT exist as they are identical.
 In case of ambiguous matching, it's up to the tooling to decide which one to use.